Main Pages

 Caspar Hewett

 Dr. Caspar Hewett is the Director and Chair of The Great Debate.
-He has over seventeen years of research experience in academia and industry and has taught and lectured a variety of subjects including mathematics, numerical methods, philosophy of science, environmental issues and English as a Foreign language.
+He has over thirty years of research and management experience in academia, industry and the private sector and has taught and lectured a variety of subjects including mathematics, numerical methods, hydraulics, catchment management, Geographical Information Systems (GIS), market research techniques, engineering ethics, philosophy of science, environmental issues and English as a Foreign language.

-Caspar is on the Management Committee of the United Nations Regional Centre of Expertise North East in Education for Sustainable Development (RCE North East), has been a member of the Natural Environment Research Council (NERC) Peer Review College since July 2005 and was a NESTA Crucible Awardee 2006.
-He is currently a Visiting Fellow at Institute for Research on Environment and Sustainability (IRES) in Newcastle.
+Caspar was a founder member of the Steering Committee of the North East of England's United Nations Regional Centre of Expertise in Education for Sustainable Development (RCE North East), and was Director of NECTER (North East Centre for for Transformative Education and Research), the co-ordinating body for RCE North East, September 2011 - October 2013; he was a member of the Natural Environment Research Council (NERC) Peer Review College July 2005 - 2008 and was a NESTA Crucible Awardee 2006.
+He has held visiting fellowships at University of Durham's Department of Geography (2015-2018); Newcastle University's Institute for Research on Environment and Sustainability (2006-2008) and Sir Joseph Swan Institute for Energy Research (2008-2010); and Obermann Center for Advanced Studies, University of Iowa, 2007 (see report);

 Top of page